3.1 – Click here to see GEOC Subcommittee Membership

 – Maintaining periodic communication with subcommittee members to keep them engaged and informed when necessary

-– Overseeing the review of courses that have been referred to their subcommittee in a timely manner, and providing reports (See below for details.)
+– Overseeing the review of course proposals in a timely manner, and providing reports (See 3.3 below)

-3.4 – Sample Report
+3.3 – Sample Report

 See below for a sample subcommittee report.
 The write-up of subcommittee discussions is longer than needed (one paragraph generally suffices), but this is a good example of a thorough report.

-3.5 – Communicating with Course Proposers
+3.6 – Communicating with Course Proposers